 While peanut butter remains a beloved staple, the prevalence of peanut allergies has led to the development of various peanut butter alternatives.
 Sunflower seed butter, almond butter, cashew butter, and soy nut butter are just a few examples of the options available for individuals with peanut allergies or those seeking a different flavor profile.

 These alternatives not only provide a safe and delicious option for those with allergies but also offer different nutritional benefits.
-For example, almond butter is rich in vitamin E and monounsaturated fats, while sunflower seed butter is a good source of magnesium and zinc.
+Still, for example, almond butter is rich in vitamin E and monounsaturated fats, while sunflower seed butter is a good source of magnesium and zinc.
 The availability of these alternatives ensures that everyone can enjoy the benefits of a nut-butter-like spread, regardless of dietary restrictions.

 Expert Tips for Choosing and Using Peanut Butter